varunjain0888/Device-Free-Fall-library/README.md

 # Device-Free-Fall

 # Steps to use this library
-1. Extends your activity with "Detection Activity"
+1. Extends your activity with "DetectionActivity"

 2. Add below dependency in your app level build.gradle:-